Special Services » Homeless Assistance

 Through McKinney-Vento, your children (pre-school through high school) have the right to:

-• Continue in the school your children attended—or the school they last attended— before you became homeless, if that is your choice and if feasible.
+• Continue in the school your children attended—or the school they last attended— before you became homeless, if feasible and if that is your choice.
 If a school sends your child to a school other than the one you request, the school must provide you with a written explanation and offer you the right to appeal the decision.

 • Receive transportation to the school they attended —or the school they last attended— before your family became homeless if you or a guardian request such transportation.